-Continuing San Acacio program in 2023-2024
+Continuing San Acacio program in 2024

-Planned 2023-2024 drilling at the Zacatecas project includes programs for resource expansion, (including metallurgical testing), brownfields exploration, and greenfields exploration, including:
+Planned 2024 drilling at the Zacatecas project includes programs for developing a new resource estimate, metallurgical testing, brownfields exploration, and greenfields exploration, including:

-- 1. Resource expansion drilling that will be focused in the current resource area, designed to delineate additional tonnage of mineralisation outside of the current resource estimate. - 2.
-Brownfields exploration designed to test newly recognized hanging wall and footwall vein splays, offset structures at depth, and additional targets in close proximity to the historical workings. - 3.
+- 1. Resource expansion drilling that will be focused in the resource area, designed to delineate additional tonnage of mineralisation outside of the previous resource estimates. - Brownfields exploration designed to test newly recognized hanging wall and footwall vein splays, offset structures at depth, and additional targets in close proximity to the historical workings. - 3.
 Review, re-logging and additional resampling of historic drill holes drilled prior to 2019 where it appears that previous sampling did not sample portions of the drill core that appear to contain encouraging intercepts. - 4.
 Permits will be submitted for additional exploration holes as a follow up to the propertywide surface geochemistry and mapping program at San Acacio.